Protecting slogans as trademarks: how and why

 Kit Kat’s ‘HAVE A BREAK’ slogan also overcame the hurdle of being non-distinctive, but in this case it was due to its long-standing use.
 In this instance, the CJEU confirmed that use of the slogan in conjunction with the registered ‘KIT KAT’ trademark is possible if the mark has acquired its own distinctiveness, through use.
 In response, Nestlé filed substantial evidence demonstrating the distinctiveness of the slogan, as use of the advertising slogan dated back to the 1950s.

 Thus, a good advertising campaign showing substantial use over a number of years will help to overcome the hurdle of a slogan that is otherwise descriptive and non-distinctive, if the mark has acquired distinctiveness.
 However, short intense marketing campaigns for several months are unlikely to be enough to evidence this.

 A promotional slogan can also be considered registrable as a trademark in the EU if it indicates commercial origin.
 We recommend opting for unique, distinctive, catchy phrases that are easily distinguishable to allow consumers to identify the source of the goods or services.

-If you are looking to register a slogan, please contact us for advice on registrability.
+If you are looking to register a slogan, please contact us for tailored advice.